SteveJustin1963/tec-SCOPE/README.md

 ##  stage 2 - pots with cam angle motors
-- Two DC motor drives attached to the telescope mount using threaded rods+ nuts= worm drives acting as a swinging cam
+- Two DC motor drives attached to the telescope mount using threaded rod+ nuts= worm drives acting as a swinging cam
 - The worm drive and cam radius design will enhance torque control and minimize backlash.
 - add 2 switch joy stick to enable manual slewing
 - tec1 also outputs 2 motor on off controls
-- optical gate counts rotations from slotted wheel on shaft to wrkout movement
+- optical gate counts rotations from slotted wheel on shaft to workout movement
 - calibrate at 0 and 90 degrees, also resistor pots are left on for comparison/ extra calibration
 - motor turns vs angle is non-linear due to the cam action. non-linear interpolation and trigonometry used to calculate angles
-- Stellarium gets postion data via serial and also can issue movement commands back to motors
+- Stellarium gets position data via serial and also can issue movement commands back to motors

 ![](https://github.com/SteveJustin1963/tec-SCOPE/blob/master/pics/shaft-cont-1.png)